 The consumer staples sector, on the other hand, consists of companies that provide essential products and services, including food, beverages, household products, and personal care items.
 This sector is considered to be defensive, meaning it can provide stability during market fluctuations.

-The energy sector covers companies involved in developing and producing energy, including , gas, and renewable sources.
+The energy sector covers companies involved in developing and producing energy, including oil, gas, and renewable sources.
 This sector is heavily influenced by commodity prices, geopolitical events, and demand for energy around the world.

 Significance of diversifying your portfolio with sector indices